 There are several ways to obtain information on the shape and local curvature from experimental 3D datasets.
-The most common approach involves: image filtering to reduce noise and measurement artefacts (Figure 6b iii and iv), thresholding and binarization, i.e., separation into foreground and background based on the location of iso-intensity-surfaces or edges (Figure 6b v - vii) and conversion of the voxel-based data (Figure 6b viii and ix) into a surface mesh (Figure 6b x).
+The most common approach involves: image filtering to reduce noise and measure artifacts (Figure 6b-iii,iv), thresholding and binarization, i.e., separation into foreground and background based on the location of iso-intensity-surfaces or edges (Figure 6b-v-vii), and conversion of the voxel-based data (Figure 6b-viii,ix) into a surface mesh (Figure 6b-x).
 Finally, a local evaluation of the surface mesh properties/orientations can be performed to obtain curvature information.
 The final step requires algorithms that can give a measure of curvature on the mesh itself.
-One such method uses information about the normal vectors of each face on a triangular mesh to estimate an operator (the so-called Weingarten operator), which in turn directly allows the determination of principal curvatures.
-Local curvature estimates on a triangulated mesh are especially important for 3D renderings of smooth surfaces.
-This often implies either the conversion of a mesh into a tangent vector field, which allows adding texture onto curved surfaces, logically or using principles of mesh area minimization to model smooth constant mean curvature shapes.
-Page As experimental data are usually noisy, smoothing techniques (e.g., kd-tree median filtering or diffusion kernels) can be used as described in reference.
+One such method uses information about the normal vectors of each face on a triangular mesh to estimate an operator (the so-called Weingarten operator), which in turn directly allows the determination of principal curvatures.^[27] Local curvature estimates on a triangulated mesh are especially important for 3D renderings of smooth surfaces.
+This often implies either the conversion of a mesh into a tangent vector field, which allows adding texture onto curved surfaces,^[28] or using principles of mesh area minimization to model smooth constant mean curvature shapes.^[29] As experimental data are usually noisy, smoothing techniques (e.g., kd-tree median filtering or diffusion kernels) can be used as described in ref.
+[30].

 An alternative to using surface meshes is to directly calculate geometric information from voxel-based datasets.
-Such approaches avoid thresholding and segmentation steps and apply convolutions directly to the intensity images, thus avoiding potential errors and artefacts.
-Local brightness gradients in the 3D images can be used to determine surfaces and corresponding normal vectors, [31]
+Such approaches avoid thresholding and segmentation steps and apply convolutions directly to the intensity images, thus avoiding potential errors and artifacts.
+Local brightness gradients in the 3D images can be used to determine surfaces and corresponding normal vectors,^[31] and from these estimates of curvature can be obtained.
+This approach however requires data smoothing (e.g., 3D Deriche filters^[32]) to reduce noise and to ensure differentiability of the data at every point.